EZRA

 1. King Cyrus issued the first decree to rebuild the temple.

-2. All the articles of silver and gold used for the service of the temple were sent back in addition ti livestock and other free will offerings.
+2. All the articles of silver and gold used for the service of the temple were sent back in addition to livestock and other free will offerings.

 CHAPTER 2

-1. They could not identify through genealogy that their fathers were of the priests of Israel.
+1. Some were excluded from the priesthood because they could not be identified through genealogy that their fathers were of the priests of Israel.

 CHAPTER 3

-1. They feared the people of the other nations around them.
+1. The people feared the other nations around them.

-2. They singed and played music before the Lord as David had done when the Ark of The Covenant was returned to Jerusalem.
+2. They song songs and played music before the Lord as David had done when the Ark of The Covenant was returned to Jerusalem.

 3. Some shouted for joy, others wept emotionally.